Designing your study

 Mixed-methods research collects and analyses qualitative and quantitative data within the same study.

-Here are some resources to help you decide whether a qualitative, quantitative or mixed- methods approach is best for your project:
+Below some resources to help you decide whether a qualitative, quantitative or mixed- methods approach is best for your project.

-- how to choose a research method from the National Centre for Research Methods (NCRM) is a flowchart to help you decide on the best research method for your project
+- Guidance on how to choose a research method from the National Centre for Research Methods (NCRM) is a flowchart to help you decide on the best research method for your project.

-- doing qualitative research from the American Library Asssociation (ALA) includes resources on underlying concepts, methods and software
+- Guidance on doing qualitative research from the American Library Association (ALA) includes resources on underlying concepts, methods and software.

-- doing quantitative research from the ALA includes how to design quantitative research projects, analyse their data and present this data in a meaningful way
+- Guidance on doing quantitative research from the ALA includes how to design quantitative research projects, analyse their data and present this data in a meaningful way.

 Questionnaires